pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

 What is a camera profile?
 -------------------------

-A camera profile is often combination of a color lookup table (LUT) and a tone curve which is applied to a RAW file to get a developed image.
+A camera profile is often a combination of a color lookup table (LUT) and a tone curve which is applied to a RAW file to get a developed image.
 It translates the colors that a camera captures into the colors they should look like.
 If you shoot in RAW and JPEG at the same time, the JPEG file is already a developed